 The Ethics, Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Ethics, Nominating and Corporate Governance Committee does not alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether the candidate was recommended by a stockholder or not.
 Stockholders who wish to recommend individuals for consideration by the Ethics, Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by timely delivering a written recommendation to the Ethics, Nominating and Corporate Governance Committee at the address set forth on the cover page of this proxy statement and containing the information required by our Bylaws.
 For nominations for election to the Board of Directors or other business to be properly brought before an Annual Meeting by a stockholder, the stockholder must comply with the advance notice provisions and other requirements of Article II, Section 4 of our Bylaws.
-These notice provisions require that nominations for directors must be received no earlier than February 5, 2011 (90 days before the first anniversary of the 2010 Annual Meeting of Stockholders) and no later than March 7, 2011 (60 days before the first anniversary of the 2010 Annual Meeting of Stockholders).
-In the event that an annual meeting is advanced or delayed by more than 30 days from the first anniversary of the prior year's annual meeting, notice by the stockholder, to be timely, must be delivered not earlier than the close of business on the 90th day prior to such annual meeting date and not later than the close of business on the later of the 60th day prior to such annual meeting is first made.
+These notice provisions require that nominations for directors must be received no earlier than February 6, 2012 (90 days before the first anniversary of the 2011 Annual Meeting of Stockholders) and no later than March 7, 2012 (60 days before the first anniversary of the 2011 Annual Meeting of Stockholder, to be timely, must be delivered not earlier than the close of business on the 90th day prior to such annual meeting, notice by the stockholder, to be timely, must be 60th day prior to such annual meeting of such public announcement of the date of such meeting is first made.